buf curl overview

 By default, buf curl

-will expect the server to expose the server reflection service.
+expects the server to expose the server reflection service.

 If the server doesn't support reflection, you can instead indicate the schema to use via a --schema